National Museum of Women in the Arts: Building

-The 78810 sqft Masonic Temple is a Renaissance Revival style building.
+The 78810 sqft building, originally with the function of a Masonic Temple, is a Renaissance Revival style building.
 The building was the headquarters of the Grand Lodge of the District of Columbia.
 It replaced an older building constructed in 1870 at 9th and F streets (which as of 2013 was still standing).
 Initially drafted by architect Waddy B. Wood, the main building was completed in 1908 in an effort to bring the City Beautiful movement to Washington, D.C.
 Wood was recognized as being especially supportive of women architects during his lifetime.
 The lot that was known as "Seven Oaks" was bought for $115,000 in 1899.
 As the building was originally designed, the upper floors were reserved for Masonic rites, the middle floors were office space, and an auditorium on the first floor was meant to be rented out as a source of income.
 The building began showing silent films in 1916, following a renovation.
 From 1941 until 1983, the auditorium was used as a public movie theater.

 The Masonic Temple was nearly torn down before a local group named Don't Tear It Down intervened, requesting that it be preserved.
 In 1983 the building was put up for sale by the Freemasons and was purchased that year by the National Museum of Women, under its first director Anne-Imelda Radice.
 The interior of the building was renovated, with the auditorium converted into a special events space.
 The museum opened to the public on April 7, 1987.
 When it opened, the museum had over 500 pieces in its permanent collection.
 The permanent collection was housed on the third floor, while rotating temporary exhibits took up the second floor.
 From the start, the museum had detractors who claimed that its existence would isolate female artists from the broader art community, or that it was being created solely for political reasons.

 In 1994, the museum bought a site at 1220 New York Avenue Northwest for an expansion.
 The Elisabeth A. Kasser Wing, named for an art patron whose children donated funds for the expansion, was opened in November 1997.
 The annex consisted of two new galleries, a larger museum shop, and a reception room.
 The new facilities added 5300 ft2, bringing the entire facility to 84,110 square feet (7,814 m^{2}).

 The museum closed in August 2021 for a major renovation, which was designed by Sandra Vicchio & Associates.
 Key improvements include enlarged gallery space, a new destination for researchers and education programs, enhanced amenities and accessibility for visitors as well as infrastructure and storage upgrades to improve the long-term conservation and security of the museum's collection.
 The project involved adding 2500 ft2 of gallery space, a learning center, and a renovated fifth-story performance space.
 Following the renovation, the museum reopened to the public on October 21, 2023.
 It is variously cited as having cost $67.5 million or $70 million.